Matatika/matatika-meltano-report-converter/README.md

 ## Branches
 ### Main
-- Output current 'unversioned' dataset yaml
+- Output v0.2 of the dataset yaml.
 - More specific about cleaning up output metadata.
 (Sometimes too specific for the more generic meltano reports).

-### datasetv0.2
-- Output v0.2 of the dataset yaml.
-- As specific about cleaning up output metadata as the main version.

 ### test-generic-verson
 - Output current 'unversioned' dataset yaml